pengstrom/kodtest-atlas-copco/README.md

 The project uses a C# ASP.Net Core backend with a TypeScript React frontend.

+## Future Work

+Small changes are required to enable full multi-user support.
+Then, authentication could follow.
+The equipment type could also be made more general.
+The design could use more images in key places.
+The code is modular, so tests could easily be written.

 ## Running
 Use `dotnet run` in this fodler to start the server and client.
 Then open `https://localhost:5001` in a browser.
 You may need to accept its self-signed certificate.